Presidential Libraries

 Funding

-A Presidential Library is constructed with private or non-Federal funds donated to non-profit organizations established usually for the express purpose of building a Presidential Library and supporting its programs.
+A Presidential Library is constructed with private or non-Federal funds donated to non-profit organizations typically established for the express purpose of building a Presidential Library and supporting its programs.

-Some Libraries have also received construction and development funding from state and/or local governments.
+Some Libraries have also received construction and development funding from state and/or local governments or university partners.

-Some staff and programs at Presidential Libraries are paid for with funds from associated private foundations organized to fund the construction of the Library.
+Some staff and programs at Presidential Libraries are paid for with funds from associated private presidential foundations.
 These private foundations also provide continuing support for Library programs and special events, such as conferences and exhibitions.

 What is the role of a Presidential Library foundation?